Birds On Flags

 The phrase "10 cent coin" covers a lot of ground.
 Australia, New Zealand, the United States, Canada, Hong Kong, and many other nations all issue 10-cent (or 10-pence) denominations, and the designs vary widely.
 To nail down which bird you're looking at, start with the country name printed on the coin.
 Most coins state the issuing nation clearly, usually on the obverse (the side with the portrait or national symbol).

 The year also matters.
 Designs can change over time, and even within the same country, different eras produce different reverses.
 For example, New Zealand shifted to smaller, plated-steel 10-cent coins in 2006, replacing the older cupronickel versions introduced with decimal currency in 1967.
+The Reserve Bank of New Zealand describes how its 10-cent coins were designed and made, including the shift to plated-steel coins in 2006 shifted to smaller, plated-steel 10-cent coins in 2006.
 If your coin looks copper-toned or feels noticeably lighter, that date context helps confirm which version you're holding.

 The most likely bird candidates and how to match the design